Inarie is a student in breast cancer, who is passionate about better nutrition.

 We constantly see changes in dietary intake, physical activity and other lifestyle habits that are associated with cancer risk.
 Furthermore, 30-50% of all cancers are preventable through these lifestyle changes.

 It’s therefore important to study how these lifestyle changes contribute to cancer or protect against cancer to prevent people dying from preventable cancers.

-No, I don't wear a lab coat!
-The research I’m currently involved in doesn't require working in labs as our study is an observational study where we look at dietary data collected from quantified food frequency questionnaires.
+No, I don’t wear a lab coat!
+The research I’m currently involved in doesn’t require working in labs.
+This is because our study is an observational study where we look at dietary data collected from quantified food frequency questionnaires.

 I’m still a student and so I’m not sure whether I can use the word “job”.
 However, I love learning and working with amazing scientists in my field from various parts of the world.
 I also love doing my own statistics and comparing our results with other populations.

 Since I was a kid, I have loved the great outdoors, animals and hiking activities.
 I always thought that I’d be a game ranger when I was older as it was a good combination of all my favorite activities.